Emergency Dentistry – Beverly Hills, CA

 Your Dental Discomfort

 There are few things less convenient than biting into a piece of food and seeing your tooth come out with it.
 Furthermore, if you love to play contact sports, you’re probably all too familiar with injuries that damage teeth along the way.
 Dental emergencies often occur as a result of untreated tooth decay or physical trauma, but both are treatable by our dentists.
-Call our office right away if you’re dealing with a dental emergency!
+Call our dental office right away for emergency dentistry in Beverly Hills, CA!

 Why Choose Drs.
 Strom, Davidson and Harkavy for Emergency Dentistry?